 These days, having a website isn’t enough.
 If you want customers to find you (and stay), you need to keep making your website better, improving your content, and ensuring that your site gives your customers everything they came for.

-If you’re looking to improve your business website and get more customers, here are some handy (free) tools offered by Google to help you do just that.
+If you’re looking to improve your business website and get more customers, here are some handy (and free – yay!) tools offered by Google to help you do just that.

-Go to google.com/analytics and click Start for free to create your account or Sign in to analytics if you already have an account.
+Go to google.com/analytics and click Get started today to create your account or Sign in to analytics if you already have an account.

 Google My Business